tyleransom/DScourseS20/MachineLearning/README.md

 * We say that this prediciton has **high variance** (i.e. the algorithm thinks random noise is something that is important to the model)

 ### Another option: house price is a linear function of square footage
-* In this scenario, you simple run `lm(log(price) ~ sqft)`
+* In this scenario, you simply run `lm(log(price) ~ sqft)`
-* When given a new hosue with a given square footage, you will only look at the square footage to predict the price of the new house
+* When given a new house with a given square footage, you will only look at the square footage to predict the price of the new house
-* This algorithm will result in **underfitting** because the functional form and features it uses for prediction is too simplistic
+* This algorithm will result in **underfitting** because the functional form and features it uses for prediction are too simplistic
 * We say that this prediction has **high bias** (i.e. the algorithm does not think enough variation is important to the model)

 ## Bias-variance tradeoff